d-bl/MAE-gf/docs/bias.md

 ## Introduction
 ![biasground](../images_wt/gf-0221-wt.png)
 The traditional Bias Ground, or Ornamental Ground, is made as in the pair-diagram on the right.
-On this page we show different grounds based on this diagonal.</p><p>Other nice grounds can be obtained by using one unit only.
+On this page we show different grounds based on this diagonal.

+Other nice grounds can be obtained by using one unit only.
 <p style="clear: both"></p>

 ## Traditional Bias Ground